rpatterson/prunerr/README.rst

 - 100% test coverage

+- Unit tests

+  The current tests are probably most accurately described as integration tests.
+Any tests that cover discreet units are welcome.

 - Support other download client software, not just `Transmission`_:

   This would almost certainly require discussion before implementing, because how this